 Over the years, as I continued to read this poem, a deep understanding of the underlying principles of creation began ripening in my mind.
 I began to see clearly that commitment is the access key that unlocks the goodness of the universe.
 Without commitment, you're stuck.
 You just sit there.
 Even with all the possibilities and potentials surrounding you, you just sit there, not moving.

 The greatest tyrants in history were single-minded, so there are serious warnings to this section.
-When you desire something, ask yourself tough questions like an investigative reporter would: If I get this, will it be beneficial to me and my family?
-Will getting this be good for my soul development?
-Why does this have to be done by me?
-What is my purpose in doing this?
+In the beginning, when you desire something, ask yourself tough questions like a hard-nosed investigative reporter would.

 Remember, you are a spirit living in the material world.
 Just because you can have or do something doesn’t mean you should.